What is Rental Yield and how do I calculate it?

 If you use a letting agent or a managing agent, you’ll have to pay a fee.
-This could include marketing, advertising, property management, referencing and inventories.
-It depends how much you’re asking the agent to do, but it can range from just 4% to almost 20% in some areas of the country.
+This could include marketing, advertising, property management, tenant referencing and inventories.
+It depends how much you’re asking the agent to do, but it can range from 10% to almost 20% in some areas of the country.

 Of course, the largest sum will probably be your mortgage.
 Competitive deals are now available, but you’ll need to put up around 10% of the property’s value as a minimum; although even these are rare.
 Even the deposit amount comes at a direct cost to you, so remember that.

 Finally, also remember that some of these can be claimed back against your tax bill, but it’s still wise to take them into account.
-Likewise, although you can offset mortgage interest against tax on rental income, anything above that will be taxed at income tax rates.
 We’ve published an in depth guide about tax for landlords, so it’s well worth reading it before you get started.
 This way, you’ll know how your income will be taxed.

 Where in the UK offers the best rental yield.
 Earlier this year, HomeLet reported on the Property Investment hot-spots for the UK 2019.
 We detailed which areas in the UK were seeing investment figures rising for both rental yield and capital appreciation outstripping the national averages, which can be seen in our Rental Index.